 When you pick items up, they appear in your inventory, the holding space for the loot you acquire while playing Diablo III.
-You can view your inventory by hitting the “I” key (PC) or through the character menu on Consoles (Xbox 360: BACK; PlayStation®3: SELECT).
+You can view your inventory by hitting the “I” key (PC) or through the character menu on Consoles (Xbox 360 and Xbox One: BACK; PlayStation®3 and PlayStation®4: SELECT).

 Looking at the image of your hero on the inventory page, you’ll see that you have different equipment slots on different parts of your character’s body (head, shoulders, neck, chest, waist, legs, feet, hands, rings, and arms).

 To equip your hero with the items you’ve found, left-click on the item you want to equip and drag it to the appropriate slot (on PC, you can right-click or click and drag an item to the location, while on Consoles you’ll want to highlight the item and press the select button).

 Below your active equipment, there are rows of boxes.
 When you pick up an item, it will appear here.
 Smaller items, such as potions and rings, take up a single box worth of space in your inventory, while larger items, like spears and shields, take up multiple boxes.
 It’s a good idea to manage your inventory so that you don’t run out of space.